You Get What You Pay For (Usually)

 Experience Working with Non-Actors

-Some videographers have a lot experience working with actors and scripted scenes.
+Some videographers have a lot of experience working with actors and scripted scenes.
 But often with veterinary projects, things need to be a little more “run and gun” in order to capture the best footage with actors who can’t be coached (animals).
 Veterinary staff are often not so enthusiastic about being on camera, so it’s important to hire someone who is good at coaching non-actor cast members in order to get footage that feels natural and genuine.

 Be sure to know what will cost you additional in the future.
 How many rounds of revision are included in the cost?
 Is there documentation outlining what is “in scope” and what is “out of scope”, specifically in the contract?